University of Otago Housing Information

 Students arriving in February for one semester only are housed in University Flats.

 - Residential Colleges: The Residential Colleges at the University of Otago are usually close to campus, very social and offer a meal plan.
 Generally, students residing in the Residential Colleges are first-year students who are away from home for the first time.
 All students in residential colleges will be provided with a meal plan and additional fees do apply.
 You will be billed for your meal plan after you arrive in New Zealand.
-All students residing in a residential college will incur an additional fee for accommodation.
-Fee estimates are available at www.arcadia.edu/abroad/fees.
+A supplemental fee exists for this housing option; please see program fee notes for more information.

 - Toroa International House: Toroa International House is a community of self-catering, fully furnished flats managed by a residential advisor.
 The flats are situated within walking distance of the University and provide the opportunity for residents to enjoy independent living in a supervised environment, while choosing the style of living and food they prefer.
 Toroa is a great alternative to dorm life, but still maintains a sense of community.
 Most flats contain five bedrooms, and Toroa places students of different nationalities within each flat, so you will have the opportunity to live with students from around the world.
 Students are responsible for providing all bed linens, including pillows, and bath towels.
-All students residing in this residence will incur an additional fee for accommodation.
-Fee estimates are available at www.arcadia.edu/abroad/fees.
+A supplemental fee exists for this housing option; please see program fee notes for more information.